Harry Flashman: Relationships

 Flashman, an insatiable lecher, has sex with many different women over the course of his fictional adventures.
 His size, good looks, winning manner, and especially his splendid cavalry-style whiskers win over women from low to high, and his dalliances include famous ladies along with numerous prostitutes.
-In Flashman and the Great Game, about halfway through his life, he counted up his sexual conquests while languishing in a dungeon at Gwalior, "not counting return engagements", reaching a total of 478 up to that date (similar -- albeit not equal -- to the tally made by Mozart's Don Giovanni in the famous aria of Giovanni's henchman, Leporello).
+In Flashman and the Great Game, about halfway through his life, he counted up his sexual conquests while languishing in a dungeon at Gwalior, "not counting return engagements", reaching a total of 478 up to that date (similar—albeit not equal—to the tally made by Mozart's Don Giovanni in the famous aria of Giovanni's henchman, Leporello).
 Passages in Royal Flash, Flashman and the Mountain of Light, Flashman and the Dragon, Flashman and the Redskins, and Flashman and the Angel of the Lord suggest that Flashman was well endowed.

 He was a vigorous and exciting (if sometimes selfish and rapacious) lover, and some of his partners became quite fond of him—though by his own admission, others tried to kill him afterwards.
 The most memorable of these was Cleonie, a prostitute Flashman sold into slavery in Flashman and the Redskins.
-He was not above forcing himself on a partner by blackmail (e.g., Pheobe Carpenter in Flashman and the Dragon), and at least twice raped women (Narreeman, an Afghan dancing girl in Flashman, and an unnamed harem girl in Flashman's Lady).
+He was not above forcing himself on a partner by blackmail (e.g., Phoebe Carpenter in Flashman and the Dragon), and at least twice raped women (Narreeman, an Afghan dancing girl in Flashman, and an unnamed harem girl in Flashman's Lady).

 Flashman's stories are dominated by his numerous amorous encounters.
 Several of them are with prominent historical personages.
 These women are sometimes window dressing, sometimes pivotal characters in the unpredictable twists and turns of the books.
 Historical women Flashman bedded included: